Protect Your Child from HPV

 Cancer risks aside, the other medical issues that can arise from HPV are well-worth considering.

 Genital warts take a heavy emotional toll on young women.
 “Imagine you’re 17 years old, you’ve decided to have sex, and a few months later you're faced with cauliflower-like growths on your vulva or around and inside your vagina,” says Dr. Deger.
 “You’re going to have to deal with the social stigma.
 You’re going to have to come back to the doctor to have a procedure, possibly multiple procedures, to have them frozen or lasered off.
 That’s a lot to go through at the very start of your life as a sexually active young woman.”

 If your child is vaccinated, it’s very likely they’ll never have to deal with this scenario.

 The HPV Vaccine is for Girls and Boys

-The first vaccine available for HPV, Gardasil, is recommended for all pre-teen boys and young men as well as all girls and young women (there is another vaccine called Cervarix, which is only indicated for female patients).
+The HPV vaccine, Gardasil 9, is recommended for all pre-teen boys and young men as well as all girls and young women.
 “Getting boys vaccinated is an important part of the public health equation, as they can be carriers even if they never develop symptoms,” says Dr. Deger.

 There’s a term in public health called herd immunity: It means we need a significant portion of the population to become immune to a disease before we start to see major health benefits for our society as a whole; for this to happen with HPV, we can only afford a small number of children to remain unvaccinated (for example, those with severe allergies or immune disorders often cannot tolerate vaccines).
 “This is what makes it important to vaccinate boys as well as girls,” says Dr. Deger.
 “It wouldn’t make sense in the long term to only vaccinate half of the population.”